 One other big way to tip the scales in your favor here by lowering risk for the lender: By building up a solid down payment amount.
 Having a sizable sum here will reduce your loan-to-value ratio, which is a number that represents the relationship between the mortgage amount and the property value you’re purchasing.
 When this ratio is low, the lender is at less risk because a higher percentage of the home is already owned, rather than still pending payment.
 So for this reason, do everything you can to build up a solid down payment well in advance.

-For more on changing home values, or to find out about any of our other services, speak to the mortgage brokers at Altius Mortgage today.
+For more on how to plan for a mortgage and homeownership as a freelancer or contractor, or to learn about any of our mortgage loans or refinancing programs, speak to the staff at Altius Mortgage today.